mnielsen/cognitive_tools/cognitive_tools.md

   memory?** I wonder if there's a way of using visual cues to effectively outsource working memory?
 We already do this, for example, when we multiply two numbers on paper.
 Might there be a slick way we can do this more generally?
+Whiteboards are a way of doing this.

 **Why not ask some brain scientists what the limits and bottlenecks of our minds are?** My sense is that one thing we could do with a lot